DouglasBgs/mdl-ext/src/collapsible/readme.md

 ## Public methods

 ### getControlElement()
-Get the element that controls the collapsible region.
+Get the element that controls the collapsible region(s).

 ### getRegionElements()
 Get region elements controlled by this collapsible.